H-4 EAD Expedite Request, RFE Response, and Denial Reasons

 How to Respond to a Request for Evidence (RFE)

 An RFE pauses your case processing until USCIS receives your response.
-The typical response deadline is 87 days, but responding faster gets your case back in the queue sooner.
+Follow the response deadline stated in the notice; for many I-765 RFEs it is 87 days, but the notice controls.
+Responding faster gets your case back in the queue sooner.

 Common RFE triggers for H-4 EAD applications: